FirTrees000/JaBPI/README.md

 # JaBPI
-An API for using Figura with JaB
+An API for using Figura with Just another Bite

 # Installation
 This works just like any other module, just copy the Lua file into the folder with your main script